Pylons/pyramid/docs/narr/configuration.rst

 specific *configuration* of the framework itself.
-For example, an application which serves up MP3s for user consumption might plug code into the framework that manages songs, while an application that manages corporate data might plug in code that manages accounting information.  :app:`Pyramid` refers to the way in which code is plugged in to it for a specific application as "configuration".
+For example, an application which serves up MP3s for user consumption might plug code into the framework that manages songs, while an application that manages corporate data might plug in code that manages accounting information.
+The way in which code is plugged in to :app:`Pyramid`, for a specific application, is referred to as "configuration".

 Most people understand "configuration" as coarse settings that inform the high-level operation of a specific application deployment.
 For instance,